 Hi, thank you for stopping by.
 While I assume that you like cake, because you’re here on this page, do you also like Maltesers?
 Delicious chocolate covered balls of malted loveliness that are almost impossible to stop munching on, once the packet/box is opened.
-Well, I’ve come up with a cake – yep, a cake that incorporates all of those lovely flavours.
-Welcome the Malted Marbled Chocolate Cake.
+So, I’ve come up with a cake that incorporates all of those lovely flavours.
+Introducing my Malted Marbled Chocolate Cake.

-I was really pleased with this cake as I made the recipe up completely from scratch!
-Apart from adjusting the cooking temperature/time I am pleased to say it was a success!
+While I started from scratch with this cake recipe I am thrilled with how well the cake has turned out.
+Aside from adjusting the cooking temperature and time I am pleased to say it was a success!

-Having been given some Wilko products to review (post coming soon) I decided to make this Malted Marbled Chcolate Cake in the square cake tin I had been sent.
-I already have a Nutella Hazelnut Covered Chocolate Marble Cake on my site, so by switching up the recipe and including the yummy malt flavour I hoped I was onto a winner.
+Since Wilko gave me some products to review (post coming soon) I decided to make this Malted Marbled Chcolate Cake in the square cake tin I had been sent.
+And, as I already have a Maltesers Popping Candy Cupcakes on my site, I knew that switching up the recipe and including the yummy malt flavour would create a winning flavour.

-Topping the cake with swirls of milk and white chocolate would not only taste great, but also reflect the marbling pattern within the cake.
+In addition, topping the cake with swirls of milk and white chocolate would not only taste great, but also reflect the marbling pattern within the cake.
 Also, don’t expect this cake to last very long, if my experience is repeated.
-Because this large cake only lasted two days, although it was shared with Grandparents and friends.
-Cake is meant for sharing, don’t you think?
+Because this large cake only lasted two days, although it was also shared with Grandparents and friends.
+Because cake is meant for sharing, don’t you think?

 Recipe : Malted Marbled Chocolate Cake yields at least 18 slices